Max Bullough

-Max Levi Bullough (born February 11, 1992) is an American football coach and former linebacker who is the linebackers coach of the Notre Dame Fighting Irish.
-He played college football at Michigan State.
-He signed with the Houston Texans of the National Football League (NFL) as an undrafted free agent in 2014.
+Max Levi Bullough (born February 11, 1992) is an American football coach and former linebacker who is the co-defensive coordinator and linebackers coach of the Michigan State Spartans of the Big Ten Conference.
+He played college football at Michigan State and signed with the Houston Texans of the National Football League (NFL) as an undrafted free agent in 2014.
+He previously coached for the Notre Dame Fighting Irish.

 Early years

 Bullough was selected to the MaxPreps All-American second-team.
 He was ranked 14th best linebacker prospect by SuperPrep and was ranked as the 17th best linebacker by Phil Steele.
 He was ranked as Michigan's Top 10 seniors by the Detroit Free Press.
 He was selected as the Division 7 Player of the Year by The Associated Press.
 He received the Ron Holland Scholar-Athlete Award.
 He was ranked as nation's 5th best middle linebacker prospect by Scout.com and ranked the 11th best linebacker prospect by Max Emfinger.

 College career

 Bullough was selected to ESPN.com's Big Ten All-Freshman Team before the season.
 He finished the season with 23 tackles, half a sack, and an interception.

 Bullough was selected to the Second-team All-Big Ten in his sophomore season.
 He was selected to the CollegeFootballNews.com All-Sophomore second-team following the season.
 He was named to the CoSIDA Academic All-District V Team and was named to the Academic All-Big Ten.

 In 2012, Bullough was selected to the First-team All-Big Ten by coaches.
 He also was named to the first-team All-Big Ten by Phil Steele and second-team ESPN.com All-Big Ten.
 He was named an honorable mention All-American by Pro Football Weekly.